Amshureddy/healthcare-appointment-no-show-analysis/README.md

 3. Teen and young adult patients show higher no-show rates compared with senior patients.
 4. Longer waiting periods are associated with higher no-show rates.
 5. Patients who received SMS reminders show a higher observed no-show rate.
 This should not be interpreted as SMS causing no-shows because reminders may have been sent more often to higher-risk patients.
-6. Appointment weekday shows some variation, with Saturday appearing higher in the dashboard.
+6. Appointment weekday shows some variation, with Saturday shows a higher observed no-show rate compared with other appointment weekdays..
 7. Neighborhood-level results should be interpreted carefully because smaller appointment counts can create unusually high percentages.

 ## Business Recommendations